Characterization of the symmetry class of an Elasticity tensor using polynomial covariants: Invariants of the elasticity tensor

 and

 where

 \end{lem}

-\section{Invariants of the Elasticity tensor}
+\section{Invariants of the elasticity tensor}

-A minimal integrity basis for the Elasticity tensor $\bE = (\bH, \ba, \bb, \lambda,\mu)$ was produced for the first time in~\cite{OKA2017}, using Gordan's algorithm~\cite{Oli2017}.
-In this appendix, we provide an alternative minimal integrity basis, using the covariants of $\bH$ given in~\autoref{tab:cov-basis-H4}.
+An integrity basis of $297$ invariants for the elasticity tensor $\bE = (\bH, \ba, \bb, \lambda,\mu)$ was produced for the first time in~\cite{OKA2017}, using Gordan's algorithm~\cite{Oli2017}.
+In this appendix, we provide an alternative integrity basis, using the covariants of $\bH$ given in~\autoref{tab:cov-basis-H4}.
+All present computations have been done first using Macaulay2~\cite{GS}, and then, independently with Mathematica software.
+A \emph{minimal} integrity basis of $294$ invariants is finally obtained here.
+It turns out that the integrity basis produced in~\cite{OKA2017} is not minimal: indeed, the computations achieved here show that the three joint invariants of degree 11 in~\cite[Table 5]{OKA2017} are superfluous.

 This basis has been checked to be correct using the Hilbert series of $\inv(\Ela)$ and using the method which was outlined in section~\ref{sec:H4-covariant-algebra}.
 This basis consists in:

 \begin{enumerate} \item 15 simple invariants: \begin{itemize} \item $\lambda$, $\mu$; \item the simple invariants of $\ba$ and $\bb$: $\tr\ba^{2}$, $\tr\ba^{3}$, $\tr\bb^{2}$, $\tr\bb^{3}$: \item and the nine simple invariants of $\bH$, computed first in~\cite{BKO1994}: